 I woke up for good in Mary’s arms, who in turn was wrapped in Robby’s.
 Looking out of the crypt I saw everyone else collapsed in solitary piles, exhausted from their drug-induced trances.
 I crawled out of the crypt in time to see two faces peering out of the undergrowth.

 These were not phantom spirits, but two ten-year-olds in their Halloween costumes.
 They had discovered our party.
 Iggy burst out of the brush behind them, scooping them up under each arm and dragging them into the clearing.

-“What ho, me droggies, a bit of spy-spies.”
+“What ho, me droogies, a bit of spy-spies.”

 “Grab the ropes,” Robby ordered and quickly the two boys were strung up between two trees.
-We danced around them until Robby held up the sickle as we chanted and urged him on.
+We danced around them until Robby held up the sickle.
+We chanted and urged him on.
 Tears were running down the boys’ cheeks.
 Robby held the sickle aloft, stilling the group.
 He then cut the boys’ costumes off, leaving them naked in their underwear.
 He said a deep-throated incantation.

 “In the name of Mael and the Great Mother, I liberate your souls.”